caltechlibrary/andor/docs/Oral-Histories-as-Proof-of-Concept.md

 The Oral Histories repository is small, 200 objects.
 It has a small number of users who curate the content (e.g. max number is likely size of the Archives staff plus two).
-A few objects are added/updated per week depending on funding and interviewable individuals.
+A few objects are added/updated per week depending on funding and participating individuals.
 The metadata and media files can be curated separately from the public facing website (like we do now with the feeds or the archives own website).